grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 >
 > `OPTIONS="-c -m /var/spool/postfix/var/run/saslauthd"`

-> **Note:** If you use saslauthd for anything else, you can just copy /etc/default/saslauthd to /etc/default/postfix-saslauthd ane make the above changes to the new file.
+> **:bulb: Note:** If you use saslauthd for anything else, you can just copy /etc/default/saslauthd to /etc/default/postfix-saslauthd ane make the above changes to the new file.

 By default saslauthd is authenticating to Unix accounts through PAM.
 We don't want to have to create new system accounts just to add mail users, so we're going to set up the smtp module for PAM to get the users from a database file.
 You can also set this up to use a database server like MySQL.